szebr/jordquest/README.md

 ### Procedural Generation

-Each round starts with a randomly generated arena, placing enemy camps, items, decorations, shops, obstacles, and terrain throughout the map.
+Each round starts with a randomly generated arena, placing enemy camps, decorations, obstacles, and terrain throughout the map.
 Focus on balance, complexity, and natural appearance.

 ## Midterm Goals